vauxhall-fb/bluestick/README.md

 for contact or concerns DM me on [Tumblr](https://tumblr.com/vauxhall-fb), the [Ukagaka Dream Team Forum](https://forum.ukagakadreamteam.com/u/vauxhall-fb), leave an issue report here on Github, or leave a [Strawpage](https://vauxhall-fb.straw.page) gimmick.

-download only the .nar file and the .zip file. the updates folder is for network updates.
+download only the .nar file and the *bluestick balloon.zip* file. the updates folder is for network updates.

 ---